Chester Valley Trail News & Updates

 The goal of the project is to connect the Chester Valley Trail with the future 29-mile multi-use Enola Low Grade Trail located just outside of Atglen in Lancaster County.
 The Chester Valley Trail West project includes eight Chester County municipalities: Caln, Downingtown, Coatesville, Valley, Parkesburg, Sadsbury, West Sadsbury, and Atglen.
 For more information about the project, click here.

 Speed Limit Markers on Trail

-15 mph speed limit markers have been placed on the trail to improve safety for the tens of thousands of users.
+15 mph speed limit markers are posted on the trail to improve safety for the tens of thousands of users.
 The speed limit also applies to the Schuylkill River and Struble Trails.
 The County has received complaints of cyclists exceeding the speed limit and three cycling-related accidents have been reported on the Chester Valley Trail this year.

-The speed markers will be placed each mile and include arrow signs signaling what direction users should be traveling.
+The speed markers are placed each mile and include arrow signs signaling what direction users should be traveling.
 “The major rules of the trail are keep right, provide audible warning when passing, travel under 15 mph, and be courteous to other users,” said Prusack.

-The Chester Valley Trail has 30,000 users per month from April through October.
+The Chester Valley Trail averages 30,000 users per month from April through October.